 NSHC recognizes a higher level of education, knowledge, skill and supervised practice that healthcare professionals have acquired in patient/family communication, psychosocial aspects of illness and recovery, health teaching/learning assessment and methods, and care management of those with health conditions, both acute and chronic.
 Program content is based on this premise.

-In addition to the Program Manual, study resources include Audio CD, Video Clips, Webinars, Podcasts, Articles, Online Skills Practice, Live Practice Webinars, and Quick Reference Pocket Guide.
+In addition to the Program Manual (all Sections given below), study resources include a new robust MI Video Series, Webinars, Audio Recognition, Articles, Online Skills Practice, highly popular Live Practice Webinars, and Quick Reference Pocket Guide.
 These resources are located on the Member Home page upon log in.

-**University/College Faculty: Contact Us about integrating NSHC's program into your curriculum.
+**University/College Faculty: Contact Us about integrating NSHC's program into your curriculum!
+It's very adaptable!

 Section 1: Introduction to Evidence-based Health Coaching (EBHC)®

 Section 4: Tapping into the Client's Learning Style

 Section 5: Facilitating Health Behavior Change